58opals/OpalBase/README.md

 ## Introduction

 **Opal Base** is an open-source Swift library designed to help developers within the Apple ecosystem seamlessly integrate Bitcoin Cash (BCH) transactions into their applications.
 Leveraging modern Swift features, Opal Base offers a robust, efficient, and secure solution for handling BCH transactions.
 It also stays true to the vision of Satoshi Nakamoto's original white paper on a peer-to-peer electronic cash system.
-Opal Base supports the BIP-39 standard for mnemonic seed address generation.
-It also integrates the powerful SwiftFulcrum framework, providing advanced capabilities for interacting with the Bitcoin Cash network.
+Opal Base supports the BIP-39 standard for mnemonic seed address generation and integrates the powerful SwiftFulcrum framework, providing advanced capabilities for interacting with the Bitcoin Cash network.

 ## Features